-The Board consists of a Non-Executive Chairman, Six(6) Non-Executive Directors, and Three(3) Executive Directors, all bringing high level of competence and expertise.
+The Board of Directors is comprised of ten (10) Directors, comprising three (3) Executive Directors and seven (7) Non- Executive Directors, all bringing high level of competence and expertise.
 They are seasoned professionals and entrepreneurs with vast business management experience and credible track records.
 The Non-Executive Directors are independent of management and are free from constraints which may materially affect their judgement as Directors of the Company.